Vajram-And-RaviVajram-And-Ravi

 • Links the idea of heritage conservation to sustainable development goals.

-• Set up the World Heritage Fund, supported by member contributions, to provide assistance for preserving sites.
+• Set up the World Heritage Fund, supported by member contributions, to assist in preserving sites.

 • The Convention thus created a framework of international cooperation and legal obligations to preserve humanity's shared heritage.